In this Guide

 As with the Pescador, there’s a lot of storage space in the Stealth 14.
 In addition to the live bait compartment, there are side hatches for tools, lures, and other spare supplies.

 Finally, one of the best features about the Stealth 14 is the lifetime warranty Malibu offers.
 Not only does this keep you paddling for years to come, it also says a great deal about Malibu’s confidence in the quality of their product.
+The Stealth 14 has a superb long-term track record, just like our other picks.

 Top Rated Sit On Top Kayaks for 2017 – Summary